MonstrousSoftware/SandFall/README.md

 output pixel will take the colour from the above pixel to simulate the colour dropping down.
 Meanwhile, the shader for the pixel above detects it has a colour and the cell below is empty, so it will output an empty colour.

+Pixels that are pure blue are consider immovable.